hatobi/alkis-sh/README.md

 # Disclaimer

-All scripts where tested in November 2023 and may no longer work because of changes by GDI-SH to the way their website and server handles the download of ALKIS data.
+All scripts were tested in November 2023.
+They may cease to function due to future modifications by GDI-SH in their website and server protocols for downloading ALKIS data.

 Please be cautious as improper usage of these scripts can result in putting a huge load on the infrastructure of GDI-SH and your local machine and network.
 The `dl-flur.py` script includes mechanisms to limit request frequency, and I strongly advise only requesting necessary data.